patelvivekdev/JARVIS/README.md

 # Personal_assistant

-> A virtual assistant which operate on `voice` command
+> A virtual assistant which operates on `voice` command

 - Modules
   - Date